How Much Does It Cost to Start a Real Estate Investing & Rental Business in Minnesota?

 How Minnesota Compares to Neighboring States

-Minnesota is close to the national average for Real Estate Investing & Rental Business startup costs, with a cost-of-living index of 98.
-Compared to neighboring Wisconsin ($71,250 median startup cost), Minnesota has higher costs for a Real Estate Investing & Rental Business.
+Minnesota is one of the more affordable states for launching a Real Estate Investing & Rental Business, with a cost-of-living index of 93.6 (national average is 100).
+Compared to neighboring Wisconsin ($68,250 median startup cost), Minnesota has higher costs for a Real Estate Investing & Rental Business.

 | State | Est. Cost | LLC Fee |